shoshi/sublime-files/README.md

 sublime-files
 =============

-Sublime text preferences and snippets for vendor prefixes
+My Sublime Text preferences and snippets for CSS3 properties with vendor prefixes.